History of ESPN in Timeline

 March 1980: ESPN Broadcasts NCAA Basketball Tournament

-In March 1980, ESPN first aired the early rounds of the NCAA Division I men's basketball tournament, helping popularize what is now known as "March Madness".
+In March 1980, ESPN first aired coverage of the early rounds of the NCAA Division I men's basketball tournament, which helped popularize what is now known as "March Madness".

-In 1984, the American Broadcasting Company (ABC) purchased 100% of ESPN from the Rasmussens and Getty Oil, increasing ESPN's ability to compete for major sports contracts.
+In 1984, the American Broadcasting Company (ABC) acquired 100% of ESPN from the Rasmussens and Getty Oil, increasing its ability to compete for major sports contracts.

 In 1984, the U.S. Supreme Court ruled in NCAA v.
-Board of Regents of the University of Oklahoma that the NCAA could no longer monopolize contracts for college football games, allowing individual schools to negotiate broadcast deals.
+Board of Regents of the University of Oklahoma that the NCAA could no longer monopolize college football broadcast rights, allowing individual schools to negotiate deals.

-In 1985, Capital Cities Communications acquired ABC, thus gaining control of ESPN and renaming the parent company to Capital Cities/ABC Inc.
+In 1985, Capital Cities Communications acquired ABC, thus gaining control of ESPN, and renamed itself Capital Cities/ABC Inc.

-In 1987, ESPN secured a contract with the NFL to broadcast eight games during the regular season, airing on Sunday nights, marking the first broadcasts of Sunday NFL primetime games.
+In 1987, ESPN secured a contract with the NFL to broadcast eight Sunday night games, marking the first broadcasts of Sunday NFL primetime games.

 1992: ESPN Radio Launched

-In 1992, ESPN launched ESPN Radio, a national sports talk radio network providing analysis and commentary programs.
+In 1992, ESPN launched ESPN Radio, a national sports talk radio network.

 October 1, 1993: ESPN2 Launched

-On October 1, 1993, ESPN2 was launched, carrying a mix of conventional and extreme sports coverage.
+On October 1, 1993, ESPN2 was launched, carrying a broad mix of event coverage from conventional and extreme sports.

 October 10, 1993: ESPN2 Launched

-On October 10, 1993, ESPN2 launched on cable systems reaching 10 million subscribers, featuring niche sports and serving as an overflow channel for ESPN.
+On October 10, 1993, ESPN2 launched, reaching 10 million subscribers and featuring niche sports and serving as an overflow channel for ESPN.

-In 1995, Classic Sports Network was launched by Brian Bedol and Steve Greenberg.
+In 1995, Classic Sports Network, later known as ESPN Classic, was launched by Brian Bedol and Steve Greenberg.

 In 1995, the "ESPN BottomLine", a ticker displaying sports news and scores, originated on ESPN2.